-Having set a more general approach for the accessibility of interactive television, this section aims at raising some more specific issues on current system design coming from the more specific users target group.
-As already mentioned, in the introduction, this work focuses on the delivery of interactive television content to the disabled children.
+Having set a general approach for the accessibility of interactive television, this section aims at raising some more specific issues on current system design in relation to specific users target group.
+As already mentioned in the introduction, this work focuses on the delivery of interactive television content to disabled children.
 Disabled children requirements are considered as the set of requirements that comes out from the blending of disabled people requirements and children requirements relating to interactive television.

-Clarkson et al [6] identify four types of disabilities accompanied with relating issues (in parenthesis):
+Clarkson et al. [6] identify four basic types of disabilities and related issues (in parenthesis):

-- Visual Impairment (Recognizing and locating buttons on the remote control; Reading the on-screen display) - Hearing Impairment (Subtitles, Volume, Literacy) - Dexterity Impairment (Button sensitivity; Compact layout, Remote Control Complexity) - Cognitive Impairment (Time delays between cause and effect; understanding the way in which elements of the on-screen display are intended to correspond to the buttons on the remote control, literacy)
+- Visual Impairment (Recognizing and locating buttons on the remote control; Reading the on-screen display) - Hearing Impairment (Subtitles, Volume, Literacy) - Dexterity Impairment (Button sensitivity; Compact layout, Remote Control Complexity) - Cognitive Impairment (Time delays between cause and effect; understanding the way in which elements of the on-screen display are intended to correspond to the buttons on the remote control, literacy).

 From the side of children requirements, Hynd [10], while studying the responses of young children to interactive television programs, has focused on television's immediate effects on attention, comprehension, engagement and enjoyment.
-Hynd examined the characteristics of television that have been found to influence these outcomes for young children and also individual factors like gender and age.
-Combining the two aforementioned research results, we can come up with some questions that can lead to i) the potential parameters a disabled child's profile should incorporate and ii) the technical characteristics interactive television broadcasting should provide:
+Hynd examined the characteristics of television that have been found to influence these outcomes for young children, as well as individual factors like gender and age.

+Combining the two aforementioned research results, one can come up with some questions that can lead to (1) the potential parameters that a disabled child's profile should incorporate and (2) the technical characteristics that interactive television broadcasting should provide: